omeatai/mern-project-library-tracker/README.md

 # #End</details>

 <details>
 <summary>6.
-Create API routes for CREATE AND GET USERS AND BOOKS </summary>
+Create API routes for CREATE AND GET ALL OF USERS AND BOOKS </summary>

-# Create API routes for CREATE AND GET USERS AND BOOKS
+# Create API routes for CREATE AND GET ALL OF USERS AND BOOKS

 ### [https://github.com/omeatai/mern-project-library-tracker/commit/8c1a951d99bddcc22a11e1fa1aa6027af676fa62](https://github.com/omeatai/mern-project-library-tracker/commit/8c1a951d99bddcc22a11e1fa1aa6027af676fa62)